Louisblack/Louisblack.github.io/_posts/2016-04-18-immutability.md

   - Programming
   - Java
 ---
 I've recently started working on a new project at my current client that uses Spring MVC to create a REST interface.
 I've worked with Spring MVC before but not to this extent.
 The web framework I was using before was completely bespoke.
 It's JSON handling was done using JSON-lib - a very basic library that hasn't really been looked after.
 MVC uses Jackson.
 JSON-lib is a bit like Hibernate in that in requires your classes to have a default constructor and getters and setters for your properties.
-What inspired me to write this post was the discovery that Jackson is far smarter then deserialising JSON into Java objects.
+What inspired me to write this post was the discovery that Jackson is far smarter when deserialising JSON into Java objects.
 For example we can annotate a constructor...

 ```java
 @JsonCreator